MaxGhenis/vote/docs/2022/11/california.md

 No change since June primary; the Republican challenger has no experience in politics or insurance.

-### MICHELA ALIOTO-PIER for Board of Equalization, District 2

-No change since June primary.

 ### TONY THURMOND for Superintendent of Public Instruction

 No change since June primary.